howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 }
 ```

-You could now simply execute this query in a Playground and retrieve the results from your GraphQL server.
+You could now merely execute this query in a Playground and retrieve the results from your GraphQL server.
 But how can you use it inside your JavaScript code?

 ### Queries with Apollo Client